zak23/aws_mediaconvert/README.md

 1. Upload the video to your S3 bucket in the input folder
 2. Create a MediaConvert job to convert it to MP4
 3. Monitor job progress in real-time with terminal updates
-4. Output the converted video to the output folder in S3
+4. Download the processed video from S3 to the local `outputs/` directory
+5. The processed video will be saved in the `outputs/` folder with a timestamped filename

 ## Supported Video Formats